OctaveLarose/octavelarose.github.io/_posts/2024-05-29-to-do-inlining.md

 [^stockholm-syndrome]: [https://en.wikipedia.org/wiki/Stockholm_syndrome](https://en.wikipedia.org/wiki/Stockholm_syndrome)

-[^better-block-solution]: We *could* still instrument the blocks in the `PushBlock` case at compile-time and only instrument at runtime when we know it wasn’t instrumented at compile-time, but we’d need a way to differentiate instrumented from non-instrumented blocks.
-I’m thinking the best solution would be for primitives to check whether the last bytecode executed was a `PushBlock`, but our solution and this article are wordy enough as is…
+[^better-block-solution]: This problem is far from unfixable.
+We *could* still instrument the blocks in the `PushBlock` case at compile-time and only instrument at runtime when we know it wasn’t instrumented at compile-time, but we’d need a way to differentiate instrumented from non-instrumented blocks.
+I’m thinking one good solution would be for primitives to check whether the last bytecode executed was a `PushBlock`, but our solution and this article are wordy enough as is…